Plain English Breakdown

 - Provides up to 3 hours of free mediation services for cases ordered by the court.

-- Permits parties in a case to participate in mediation remotely via phone or video call.
+- Permits parties in a case to attend mediation remotely via video or phone calls.

 - Prohibits mediations from delaying trial dates or other expedited procedures.